overlookmotel/google-drive-uploader/README.md

 Optional.

 Google Drive calculates the MD5 hash of the data uploaded.
-This package calculates the MD5 as its uploading, and verifies the hashes calculated locally and by Google Drive match, to ensure upload has completed successfully.
+This package calculates the MD5 as it's uploading, and verifies the hashes calculated locally and by Google Drive match, to ensure upload has completed successfully.

 If you already know the MD5 of the file, you can provide it with the `md5` option to avoid the computational overhead of recalculating it.